levoel/katas/7kyu/SQLBasicsSimpleJOINwithCOUNT/Readme.md

-For this challenge you need to create a simple $\textrm{SELECT}$ statement that will return all columns from the <code>people</code> table, and join to the <code>toys</code> table so that you can return the COUNT of the toys
+For this challenge you need to create a simple SELECT statement that will return all columns from the <code>people</code> table, and join to the <code>toys</code> table so that you can return the COUNT of the toys

 **people table schema**